mgs042/LBMW/README.md

 # trash_dash
-# Location-Based Garbage Management System
+# Location-Based Garbage Management System(under development)

 This is a location-based garbage management system built using Flutter.
 The system uses the device's location data to determine the areas that need garbage collection services and helps customers to book the services.